 : Patience and Vigilance

 Baking time varies depending on the size and shape of your loaf.
-Generally, Christmas bread takes about 30-45 minutes to bake.
+Generally, Winter holiday bread takes about 30-45 minutes to bake.
 Keep a close eye on it and rotate it halfway through for even browning.

 The Toothpick Test